-Location and Landscape Support - The wetland within the ROW scores low to moderate, considering its proximity to the roadway and adjacent agricultural and industrial land uses.
+• Location and Landscape Support - The wetland within the ROW scores low, considering its proximity to the six-lane roadway, ROW maintenance and fence line with collocated unimproved road, and adjacent overgrown woods, communication tower, and industrial land uses.

-- Water Environment The wetland within the ROW scores low to moderate, considering hydrology and water quality have been significantly altered by the existing roadway. - Community Structure The wetland within the ROW scores low to moderate, considering vegetative community structure is routinely altered by mowing and maintenance of the ROW.
+- Water Environment The wetland within the ROW scores low, considering the altered hydrology, including impoundment and impaired water quality from the untreated stormwater from the existing roadway. - Community Structure The wetland within the ROW scores low, considering the dominance of nuisance exotic herbaceous species, including torpedo grass (Panicum repens) and the vegetative community structure is routinely reduced by mowing and maintenance of the ROW.